-As evident from Fig 1, the only slight fluoride removal by the unmodified zeolites occurred in the initial 15 minutes of the run time.
-Beyond this, the fluoride concentration of the solution 235 leached back into solution till the end.
+As evident from Figure 4.1, the only slight fluoride removal by the unmodified zeolites occurred in the initial 15 minutes of the runtime.
+Beyond this, the fluoride concentration of the solution leached back into solution till the end.
 This poor fluoride uptake could be attributed to the repulsion between the negatively charged zeolite surface and the negatively charged fluoride ions.
 The pH of the fluoride-contaminated solution plays an important role in the sorption of fluoride onto adsorbents.
 The pH values recorded for the test rose from an initial pH of 7.5 to 8.5.
 This increase in pH is probably responsible for the leach back of fluoride anions into solution.
-Fig 2, depicts the fluoride removal performances by the three unmodified zeolites when 240 the pH of the fluoride-concentration was maintained at 6.5 ± 0.2 .
-The result of the blank setup indicates that there was no fluoride removal over the entire duration of the experiment.
-This suggests that the fluoride removal was only due to adsorption by the unmodified zeolites and as it described in Fig 2, when the pH of the solution was maintained at 6.5 ± 0.2 the adsorption of fluoride significantly increased.
-Probably, the interference from the OH- anions was reduced, 245 providing additional free adsorption sites for the fluoride ions.
+Fig 4.2, depicts the fluoride removal performances by the three unmodified zeolites when the pH of the fluoride-contaminated solutions was maintained at 6.5 ± 0.2.
+From Figure 4.1, a remarkable

+- 150 fluoride uptake was observed within the initial 30 minutes of runtime for all the zeolites.
+The synthesized zeolite from only laboratory reagents gave the highest fluoride removal (88.4 %) at the end of the 3 hours runtime.
+Zeolite Na-LSX and Na-LTA followed with lesser fluoride removals of 64.6 and 25% respectively.
+The result of the blank setup however indicates that there was no fluoride removal over the entire duration of the experiment.
+This suggests that the fluoride - removal was only due to adsorption by the unmodified zeolites.
+It can be observed from Fig 4.3, that when the pH of the solution was maintained at 6.5 ± 0.2 the adsorption of fluoride significantly increased.
+Probably, the interference from the OH- anions was reduced, providing additional free adsorption sites for the fluoride ions.
 Due to this, there was a sharp decrease in fluoride concentrations within the initial 45 minutes of the test indicating rapid attachment onto the free sites.
-This superficially hydrophilic nature of the unmodified zeolites might have also enhanced the affinity and rapid uptake of fluoride anions.
-As indicated in Fig 2, beyond the initial 45 minutes till the end of runtime, all the unmodified zeolites maintained maximum adsorption levels indicating a period of near equilibrium.
+This seemingly hydrophilic nature of the unmodified zeolites might have also enhanced the affinity and rapid uptake of fluoride anions.

+Beyond the initial 45 minutes till the end of runtime, all the unmodified zeolites maintained maximum adsorption levels indicating a period of near equilibrium.
+At equilibrium, the rate of fluoride adsorption is equal to the rate of desorption in solution.